abitdodgy/i18n_lazy_scope/README.md

 ### Scoping

-If you have to customise the scope on individual basis, then you should use `t` and `translate` that ship with the [I18n][3] gem.
+If you have to customise the scope on individual basis, then you should use `t` and `translate` that ship with Rails or the [I18n][3] gem.
 Scoping on individual basis defeates the point of this gem.
 This gem isn't meant to replace the I18n; it's a tiny wrapper that depends on it.

-But in future releases you will be able to customise top level namespaces, such as `views`, `controllers`, `mailers`, etc.
+In future releases you will be able to customise top level namespaces, such as `views`, `controllers`, `mailers`, etc.

 ## API